 PRIMARY KEY(device_id, region, time)

-Create a secondary index when you create a table.
+Create a table with a secondary index

 CREATE TABLE IF NOT EXISTS sensor (